Four young undergraduates on campus with men high-fiving and women laughing

-Picture it: You received the acceptance letter.
-You made the deposit.
-You even purchased the school sweatshirt.
-You are ready for some of the best years of your life…
+Picture it: You received your college acceptance letter, made your deposit, and maybe even purchased an official school sweatshirt.
+You are ready for some of the best years of your life!
+However, getting ready for college is about way more than buying out the bookstore’s apparel section.

-Visit campus again
+1. Visit campus again

-Attend orientation
+2. Attend first-year orientation

 Orientation is also “a springboard for starting friendships,” according to Libby Kamrowski, a student at Gonzaga University.
 “I still have five friends that I made during orientation weekend, even though I’m a junior now.”
 Plus, it’s fun!
 “Orientation is a fabulous time,” she says.
 “The more activities you go to, the more fun, friends, and free things you’ll get!”

-Connect with other students
+3. Connect with other students via social media

 You can do this before, during, and after orientation.
-Find your roommate on social media, and search for Facebook groups for incoming freshmen, academic departments, athletic teams, and other groups at your school.
+Find your roommate on social media, and search for Facebook groups for incoming first-year students, academic departments, athletic teams, and other groups at your school.
 That way you’ll be in the know and feel a little more at home when you see familiar faces on campus.

 Darin joined a Facebook group and sought out other students before she arrived at UCF.
 “That helped me connect with people before I got anywhere near campus,” she says.
 “In fact, a few of my best friends knew me from my Instagram way before they ever saw me in person.
 It was really cool to go to meetings and feel comfortable around people I knew from online, especially if I always saw them on my newsfeed.”

-Join a student group
+4. Join a student group or club

 Extracurriculars and student organizations make it easy to get involved on campus and feel like part of a community.
 Be sure to check out your school’s activities fair at the beginning of the semester—there will be groups for every interest, major, and more.
 “I went and got a lot of info on all sorts of different clubs, from club sports to Make-A-Wish Foundation to different service trips,” says Bethany.
 “They just have something for everyone.”

-Libby, a journalism major, joined the staff of The Gonzaga Bulletin her first day of freshman year as a writer and photographer and has been working her way up ever since.
+Libby, a Journalism major, joined the staff of The Gonzaga Bulletin on her first day of freshman year as a writer and photographer and has been working her way up ever since.
 “It’s great to be part of organizations that are related to your major because it knocks on the door of experience, looks good on your résumé, and helps you make like-minded friends,” she says.

 Joining campus groups “has made my college experience so much better,” says Darin, who lists a hip-hop dance group among her activities.
 “UCF can be a really big place, but now I always have a friend on campus!”

-Attend a game
+5. Attend a sporting event

 Sports might not be a big deal at your school…or they might be everything.
 “If campus were Earth, basketball is the sun that everything revolves around,” at Gonzaga, according to Libby.
 Jumping on the school spirit bandwagon creates a bond with other students, staff, and alumni who all have one thing in common: the team.

 “It’s so much fun to be there cheering on the same team with so many people,” adds Darin.
-“I like seeing my classmates at games, because then it gives us more to talk about than just course work.”
+“I like seeing my classmates at games because then it gives us more to talk about than just coursework.”

-Take part in tradition
+6. Take part in on-campus traditions

 Every college has events, rituals, or other quirky traditions that make them special and bring the campus together.
 One of Gonzaga’s is called Tent City.
 Because the student section at basketball games is so popular, there isn’t enough room for every fan, forcing the most dedicated to wait in line overnight for a spot in “The Kennel.”